slatedocs/slate/source/includes/_oy-tutorial.md

 With this feature you will be able to :

 1. Have a detailed report on transactions performed by all of children account
-2. Distribute balance between the parent account to children account
+2. Distribute balance between the parent account to children account.
-3. Use child account balance to disburse funds
+3. Use child account balance to disburse funds.
+4. Receive money using Payment Link on behalf of child's username.
-4. Free admin fee to disburse between related user
+5. Free admin fee to disburse between related user.

 ### **Registration & Setup**